 Introduction to Drakensberg towns and communities

 A wide range of Interesting Drakensberg towns and communities exist in the Central and Northern Drakensberg area.
-All of these towns are fascinating and are interesting to visit, moreover, on a wet, rainy day.
+Moreover, these towns are fascinating to visit on a wet, rainy day.

 List of these towns

-The administrator of this site will be building the content of the following towns which as indicated are undoubtedly worth a visit when you are in the Northern and Central Drakensberg:
+The following towns or communities are undoubtedly worth a visit when you are in the Northern and Central Drakensberg:

 - Firstly, Ladysmith.
 The largest town in the region.
 A significant commercial and industrial hub with a fascinating heritage.
 This town has all you need in terms of services.

 - Secondly, Estcourt.
 The second biggest town in the region.
 Some of the key attractions include Fort Durnford.
 Has vital shopping areas and all the vital services tourists may need.

 - Thirdly, Winterton.
 A quaint village with a range of stores.
 Very much an agricultural town.
 In close vicinity to Cathkin Park or the Champagne Valley (some 32 km), a suburb of this village.

 - Fifthly, Bergville.
 The municipal offices of Okhahlamba are found in this town.
 Additionally a major multi-purpose sport and conference centre.
 Key services in this town include a dentist, vet, pharmacy and a large mal—thee gateway to the Northern Drakensberg and its stunning peaks.

 - Geluksberg.
 A hamlet from a bygone era;